TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 He had a monster season in which he scored 21 total touchdowns for a legitimately fun Miami Dolphins offense, and even though most managers knew that likely wouldn’t happen again, he figured to be a rosterable running back who could still find his way into starting lineups.

 In the year-plus since, Mostert's time has been filled with meager or no statistics.
-He’s been in the top-20 once in the past year, and it was a game with Miami in which he had 19 yards rushing, but two short touchdowns.
+He’s been in the top 20 once in the past year, and it was a game with Miami in which he had 19 yards rushing, but two short touchdowns.

 Now with the Raiders, Mostert hasn’t been able to even get on the field.
-Las Vegas has made him a healthy scratch three weeks in a row, opting to keep Zamir White and Dylan Laube as their next options behind starter Ashton Jeanty.
+Las Vegas has made him a healthy scratch three weeks in a row, opting to keep Zamir White and Dylan Laube as the next options behind starter Ashton Jeanty.

 Now at 33 years old and failing to get any time, even for a team that could use a clear upgrade to its backfield depth, it signals it’s probably time to let him go.